csinva/csinva.github.io/_notes/cs/coding/python_ref.md

 # higher level

-- *primitives* - `byte, short, char, int, long, float, double`
+- *primitives* - `byte, short, char, int, long, float, double`, bool
-- java only has primitive and reference *types*
+- only primitive and reference *types*
   - when you assign primitives to each other, it's fine
   - when you pass in a primitive, its value is copied
   - when you pass in an object, its reference is copied